dojo/docs/developer/bugs.rst

 Owning a ticket
 ~~~~~~~~~~~~~~~

 There are two states for tickets.
 Every ticket is "assigned to" a user (though sometimes the user is listed as ``anonymous``).
 Component owners are automatically "assigned" the ticket, with a milestone of ``tbd``.
-If you have ``tdb`` tickets, they need to be examined.
+If you have ``tbd`` tickets, they need to be examined.
 A cursory scan of a ticket can sometimes resolve issues very quickly.

 If the ticket indicates a bug, a working test case is required.
 Live links are discouraged, as they typically rot.
 Standalone html pages including the minimal steps to reproduce the issue should be attached.
-Leave in the ``tdb`` state, but request a followup from the user.
+Leave in the ``tbd`` state, but request a followup from the user.

 If the ticket is a feature request, use your discretion.
 If the feature is reasonable and you are willing to create a patch (or the user has supplied a patch and documentation for said feature), mark the milestone to the next major version and close upon committing.
 New features **do not** go into branch releases, as they are reserved for critical bugs only.